Metron-Project/metron-tagger/README.rst

   $ pipx install metron-tagger

+There are optional dependencies which can be installed by specifying one or more of them in braces e.g. metron-tagger[7zip]

+The optional dependencies are:

+* 7zip: Provides support for reading/writing to CB7 files.

 FAQ
 ---

 **What comics formats are supported?**

-- Metron-Tagger supports CBZ, CBR, CBT, and CB7 comics.
+- Metron-Tagger supports CBZ, CBR, CBT, and CB7 (optional) comics.

 **How to enable RAR support?**